countertenor/mozart/README.md

 This lets Mozart know that if you place any file with the extension of `.sh`, then run it using `/bin/bash`.
 If you place any file with the extension `.py`, then run it using `/usr/bin/python`.

 These are the only 2 extensions added by default in Mozart.
-If you add any other type of script apart from python or bash, you will need to add the execution source in the yaml.
+If you add any other type of script apart from python or bash, you will need to add the execution source in the `yaml`.

 ##### - Delims